173e/Sink/README.md

 //To load TextureRegion
 TextureRegion cat = tex("cat");

 //To load Animation
 Animation catAnim = anim("cat");

 //To load BitmapFont
 BitmapFont font1 = font("font1");

-//OfCourse SkyEngine already has inbuilt MusicManager and SoundManager which you can use by invoking:
+//OfCourse Sink already has inbuilt MusicManager and SoundManager which you can use by invoking: musicPlay("musicname");
-	musicPlay("musicname");
 soundPlay("soundname");

-//To Log to the Console or the Logger Widget In Game you can use,
-	Scene.log("Some important data");
+//To Log to the Console or the Logger Widget In Game you can use, Scene.log("Some important data");
-//	This will display to your console and/or the loggerPanel in the engine
+/This will display to your console and/or the loggerPane if enabled by using Config class in the engine

-//When exporting your game to jar Conig.isJar must be set so that
-// all your assets will get loaded automatically within the jar file
-	Config.isJar = true;
+When exporting your game to jar Conig.isJar must be set so that all your assets will get loaded automatically within the jar file Config.isJar = true;
+The asset functions can return null for Font, TextureRegion and Animation if the asset cannot be found so null checking has to be manually done.

-Also There is a great Config class which already has basic things needed in a game,
-	like Config.isMusic to get if music is enabled
+Also There is a great Config class which already has basic things needed in a game, like Config.isMusic to get if music is enabled

 Currently Only Orthogonal Maps are supported

 In the BasicDemo only level 1 Works Properly

+// This is for Stage3d
+import com.badlogix.gdx.scenes.scene3d.Actor3d;
+import com.badlogix.gdx.scenes.scene3d.Group3d;
+import com.badlogix.gdx.scenes.scene3d.Stage3d;
+import com.badlogix.gdx.scenes.scene3d.actions.Actions;

+stage3d = new Stage3d();
+modelBuilder = new ModelBuilder();
+model = modelBuilder.createBox(5f, 5f, 5f, new Material(ColorAttribute.createDiffuse(Color.WHITE)),
+                Usage.Position | Usage.Normal);
+r = new Actor3d(model, 9f, 0f, 0f);

+stage3d.addActor3d(r);

+r.addAction3d(Actions.moveTo(7f, 0f, 0f, 1f));
+r.addAction3d(Actions.rotateTo(59, 1f));

 ```